RamParameswaran/pyAFL/README.md

         35               30          Atley, Joe                1  ...
 NaN  68.0 NaN
         36               31      Johnson, Aidyn                1  ...
 1.0  77.0 NaN
         [38 rows x 28 columns]

+### Season()

+Instantiates the Season object.
+This is a simple way to access match scores and results, leaving detailed team and player statistics to the `Team` and `Player` classes.
+The **init** method finds the season on afltables.com based on the `year` argument integer.

+### Season.get_season_stats()

+Pulls season stats (ladders, matches, match summaries) and presents as a Python object.
+This function returns a SeasonStats object with attributes:

+- season_ladders (list): abbreviated ladders (dataframes) at end of each round
+- season_matches (list): Match object for each match in the season
+- match_summary (Pandas dataframe): summary of all matches in the season
+- final_ladder (Pandas dataframe): the final season ladder (empty list if season is unfinished)

 ## Testing

 The unit tests can be run by running pytest from the project directory, like so;